OnneM156/OnneM156/README.md

 - Digital twin architecture concepts
 - Production IT and Assembly IT (with practical experience)
+- Exploration of digital product passports and their implementation
+- Usage of AgenticAI to solve domain specific tasks such as Simulation optimisation

-- Exploration of digital product passports and their implementation The content here reflects my ongoing interests and side projects as a professional researcher.
+The content here reflects my ongoing interests and side projects as a professional researcher.
 It's not an official research repository—just a place to try things out, document ideas, and explore topics I'm actively working on or curious about.

 📫 How to reach me ...text me!